grauwald/Infinite-Sunset/project_posts/2014-03-24-Framework-Building.md

 Part of the piece Infinite Sunset is the ability to view it in various contexts.
 I purchased the domain [infinite-sunset.com](http://infinite-sunset.com) to host the web rendering.
-The site is simply the original sketch exported to processing.js combined with a bit of jQuery to get fullscreen scaling on the window resize event.
+The site is currently just the original sketch exported to processing.js combined with a bit of jQuery to get fullscreen scaling on the window resize event.

 I also dug through some personal photos to find a couple sunset images for reference.
-One of them is from a natural swimming hole in  Kauai called Queen's Bath, the other, also setting into the Pacific was shot in the northern part of Big Sur:
+One of them is from a natural swimming hole in  Kauai called Queen's Bath; the other, also setting into the Pacific, was shot in the northern part of Big Sur:

 ![Sunset, Queen's Bath, Kauai](../project_images/sunset-Queens-Bath-Kauai.JPG)